 Unscrew the top twist lock.
 If you have a tripod with 3 leg-sections per leg, set up 2 bins/boxes for parts.
 Set up 3 bins if your tripod has 4 leg-sections per leg.
 These bins will allow you to keep the different sized tube connections separate.

 When top twist lock is completely unscrewed, pull the lower leg fully out from the top leg section.
 Place the two plastic pieces and the twist lock in one container.

 Gitzo — The internal plastic pieces on a Gitzo tripod are white.
 Before dropping these parts in the bin, inspect them for wear.
 Exampled below is a potential point of failure.
-If your anti-twist sleeve has failed (cracked or broken), contact Really Right Stuff.
+If your anti-twist sleeve has failed (cracked or broken), contact our Customer Service team.

 Repeat the above steps until all of the lower legs have been removed.
 Keep all the plastic pieces and twist locks from the top tube in one container.
 We’ve marked our containers “Large” and “Small” to make sure we don’t mix up the sizes.
 Continue removing all leg sections into their separated bins.
 Remember, if your tripod has 4 leg-sections per leg, you’ll need to use 3 bins.